 CompanyView More Stories >

 The Home Depot’s culture is its special sauce for success.
-A new podcast series, “Give Me An H,” explores this unique culture through the eyes and experiences of associates who live it every day.
+The podcast series, “Give Me An H,” explores this unique culture through the eyes and experiences of associates who live it every day.
 It offers insider perspectives into how bleeding orange shapes careers and instills an appreciation for what can happen when a company commits to doing good, while also doing well.

 About this Episode: Merchandising head Ted Decker explains how an entrepreneurial mindset, caring for fellow associates and a passion for extraordinary service are essential to Home Depot’s success.